6 Tips to Starting your First Chapter

 Here’s another example: Remember the “breaking into a graveyard at 3 am” opening?
-In the beginning, my MC is basically peer-pressured in there, and she’s complaining the whole way.
-That story ends in the same graveyard, except now my MC is a “master” of that location, in a sense.
+In the beginning, my main character is basically peer-pressured in there, and she’s complaining the whole way.
+That story ends in the same graveyard, except now my main character is a “master” of that location, in a sense.
 She’s no longer afraid and complaining, and she chooses that path of her own free will.

 6. …Don’t start at all.

 At least, not right away.
 Sometimes you won’t know what you need in your opening scene until you’re half way through or even finished with the entire story.